George Lawler

 George Lawler (born 1 September 1995) is an English professional rugby league footballer who plays as a or for the Castleford Tigers in the Super League.

-He has previously played for Hull Kingston Rovers in the Super League, and has spent time on dual registration from Hull KR with the Newcastle Thunder and York City Knights in League 1.
+He has previously played for Hull Kingston Rovers in the Super League, and has spent time on dual registration from Hull KR at Newcastle Thunder and York City Knights in League 1.

 Background

-Lawler was born in Kingston upon Hull, Humberside, England.
+Lawler was born in Kingston upon Hull, East Yorkshire, England.

 Playing career

 Hull Kingston Rovers

 Lawler is a former West Hull amateur, George was a product of and another player that blossomed through the ranks of the City of Hull Academy, before he started spending more time with the Hull Kingston Rovers' first-team squad.

 On 23 August, 2015, he made a try scoring début for Hull Kingston Rovers against the Widnes Vikings in an 8–12 victory in The Qualifiers.

 It was revealed on 2 March 2016, that Lawler had signed a four-year contract at Hull Kingston Rovers following an impressive start to his professional playing career.

 Lawler suffered relegation from the Super League with Hull Kingston Rovers in the 2016 season, due to losing the Million Pound Game at the hands of the Salford Red Devils in golden point extra time.

 12-months later, however, Lawler was part of a Hull Kingston Rovers side that won promotion back to the Super League, at the first time of asking following relegation the season prior.

 It was announced on 4 May 2018, that Lawler had penned a new three-year contract extension, to remain at Hull Kingston Rovers until at least the end of the 2021 season.